SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 # Locust Dashboards

-locust-plugins enables you to log requests & events to a Postgres/Timescale database.
+locust-plugins enables you to log requests & events to a Postgres/Timescale database and analyzing them using Grafana.

-This data can then be monitored and analyzed in Grafana in real time, or after the test has completed.
-The dashboards also make it easy to find old test runs and compare results over time.
+The dashboards can be used while the test is running, but also make it easy find and analyze previous runs.

 It aims to be a more or less complete replacement for the reporting/graphing parts of the Locust web UI (but it is possible to use both at the same time).

+There are three built-in dasbhoards, but feel free to add your own/reconfigure these ones.
+Because Timescale is queried using regular SQL (PostgreSQL) it is relatively straight forward to do so.

-## The "Locust" dashboard is used for analyzing an individual test run:
+## `Locust` is the main dashboard, used for analyzing a whole test run:

 ![Main dashboard](screenshots/main_dashboard.png)

-It also provides graphs for individual request types (by name)
+Scroll down, and you'll find that it also provides graphs for individual request types (by name):

 ![Graphs by request](screenshots/main_dashboard_by_request_graphs.png)

-## "Locust Requests Table" is used for detailed analysis of individual requests
+## `Locust Requests Table` is used for detailed analysis of individual requests

 ![Requests table view](screenshots/requests_table.png)

 You can customize/expand this table to fit your needs, especially if you want to track [context variables](https://docs.locust.io/en/stable/extending-locust.html#request-context) that are specific for your requests/system.
 The ones included in the table (ssn, request_id, etc) can be seen as an example.

-## "Locust Testruns" is used to locate old test runs and follow performance changes over time.
+## `Locust Testruns` is used to locate old test runs and follow performance changes over time.

 ![Testruns](screenshots/testruns.png)